 As the years went by, I went into Primary School teaching in South-West London, and developed a passion for planning and delivering creative Geography lessons with the aim to make the young children that I was responsible develop a love for the subject that I had.
 There was still that sense of frustration that I had never taken my love of Geography further.
 Finally, an opportunity presented itself in a rather bizarre way.
 I took several pupils from my school to Royal Holloway, University of London as part of a project to introduce children from families who had never attended higher education to foster aspirations of university study.
 Whilst there I got talking to a member of university staff about my passion for Geography, and she just happened to mention Royal Holloway’s status as one of the leading Cultural Geography centres.
 It all went from there and now, in September 2014 I finally fulfilled my dream of studying Geography again.
 The Cultural Geography MA at Royal Holloway is a research based course which allows individuals to pursue a specialism around which to frame the papers and dissertation you write.
 For me, it is Cornish Culture & Identity – hence the name of this site Doronieth Kernow – Doronieth is the Cornish word for Geography and Kernow the name for Cornwall in the native tongue.
 At Royal Holloway, I was fortunate to be researching in a high quality department full of influential academics.
 One of whom, Dr. Oli Mould and his work on gentrification and social movements influenced me greatly.

-But why is a guy who was born in Roehampton SW London and has always lived on the SW London/Surrey border, specialising in Cornish Culture & Identity for a Masters degree at a college of the University of London, I hear you ask.
+But why is a guy who was born in Roehampton SW London and has always lived on the SW London/Surrey border researching Cornish Culture & Identity, I hear you ask.